A Concise History of Southeast Asia

 Srivijaya never forgot that its prosperity came from abroad.
 The Srivijayans kept the Chinese friendly with diplomacy, sending merchants to the Chinese court in the guise of vassals offering tribute.
 To supplement their income as middlemen, local industries were developed in pepper, nipa mats, tortoiseshell, beeswax, aromatic woods, and camphor.
 The Orang Asli (Forest People) were hired to gather the wood and locate the diseased trees that are the source of camphor, and the Malaccan pirates (Orang Laut or Sea People) were recruited into the Srivijayan navy, to defend the straits rather than plunder them.
 All of their vassals and allies, on land and sea, were taught that the Srivijayan kings were sons of the gods, and that they had the power to strike down anyone guilty of treason.
 This idea soon became so widely believed that servants of the monarch routinely committed suicide upon his death.

 Whereas Srivijaya depended on trade for its wealth, Mataram was an agriculture-oriented society.
 Its monarchs showed their devotion to Buddhism by constructing the Borobudur temple in the center of Java.
-Immense by any measure, Borobudur is a five-layered step pyramid containing two million cubic feet of stone, 73 bell-shaped shrines ("stupas"), and 1460 bas-reliefs.
+The world's largest Buddhist temple, Borobudur is a five-layered ziggurat, 409 feet wide and 137 feet high.
+It contains two million cubic feet of stone, fitted together without mortar, with 73 bell-shaped shrines ("stupas"), and 1,460 bas-reliefs.
 Srivijaya, by contrast, was so preoccupied with commerce that it built no enduring monuments of any kind.

-Borobudur was not meant to be a place of worship, but a guide to enlightenment.
+Borobudur was not meant to be a place of worship, but a guide to enlightenment; it has no chapel or altar for prayers/offerings.
 Going around the rim on each level is a sunken pathway, lined on both sides with reliefs showing scenes from the Buddha's life.
 Each stage up, the Buddha becomes less involved with the things of this world.
 The pilgrim who follows all five corridors (a 3-mile walk) emerges on a platform open to the sky, leaving the earth behind.
 On this platform are three smaller platforms, circular to represent perfection.
 This is where the stupas stand; each shrine contains an image of the Buddha, partially obscured by stone screens because a mortal can only half understand the Buddha.
 The highest and largest shrine has solid walls, because the image inside is beyond human understanding.

 Despite all this effort, devotion to the Buddha was on the way out, just as it was in Champa, Cambodia, and post-Gupta India.
 By 850 the Sailendra monarchs of Mataram had converted to the Saivite sect of Hinduism, which teaches that the king is an avatar or living incarnation of the god Shiva, and they started building Hindu temples to match Borobudur, 50 miles away.
 Because the Srivijayans were still Buddhists, the alliance cooled.
 When Mataram was overthrown by a rival, the prince of Kediri (a city near Mataram), in 928, the Javanese went back to their old habit of raiding.
 So hostile did relations become that Srivijayan ambassadors went to China in 992, pleading for aid against the Javanese pirates.
 The Chinese declined to intervene.